OPLSS/videography/README.md

 the Oregon Programming Languages Summer School sessions.
 It also describes how we publish the recordings.

+## A/V Personnel

+The OPLSS coordinator should designate a lead videographer and an assistant.
+The lead is responsible for all aspects of operating and maintaining the A/V equipment, as well as editing and publishing the recordings.
+The assistant should be familiar with this document in order to record a session if the lead is unavailable.

 ## A/V Equipment Inventory

 We use the following audio-visual equipment to record each OPLSS session: